rjsalamanca/ppl-tracker/README.md

 [X] Start button displaying on rest days
 [X] Error when fetching scheduled workouts for today
-   - Bug was created when we had routines without days (happened during testing)
+   - Bug was created when we had routines without days (happened during testing) [] Flash of unloaded content when we visit the profile page.
+[] Hooks not working when working with PrivateRoute Component
+   - Checking if still logged in still needs work.

 ************
 * STYLING: *